RamonBell/my_ha_setup/README.md

 | 1 | Raspberry Pi4 | Use for Tuya convert, was my old HA operator |

 # Devices I use
+Here's a run down of the devices that are used in my house.

-Switches:
+* Switches:
   I use mostly physical switches in my house.
 I use a combination of Ayococr and Gosund switches flashed with Tasmota via Tuya Covert.

-Temperature and Humidity:
+* Temperature and Humidity:
   I use Aquara Smart Home Temperature & Humidity Sesnors via Zigbee

-Motion Sensors:
+* Motion Sensors:
   I use a combination of Aquara Zigbee, Sonoff RF and Kerui 433 Mhz RF motion detectors.

-Relays/switches
+* Relays/switches
   I use Sonoff Basics flashed with Tasmota for lamps and other things that I wanted to make smart but not use a plug for.

-Plugs
+* Plugs
   The plugs I use are a comibnation of Sonoff S26 and Sonoff S31 power monitoring plugs.

-RF Devices
+* RF Devices
   I used alot of RF devices throughout my house.
 The are very low power and battery operated.